GDQuest/website/content/tutorial/godot/design-patterns/finite-state-machine/index.md

 ## The problem with boolean variables

-Let's start with a simple example to illustrate the problem that the state pattern helps solve.
+Let's start with a simple example to illustrate the problem that the State pattern helps solve.
 Imagine that you have a character that needs to stand idle, run, and jump.

 ![](beginner-platformer.png)